-To assess the applicability of the new ViSTA_GrAM model, six groups of scenarios were created to compare the model response to variations in its major components with results published in peer-reviewed literature.
-The scenarios all took place on a grid of 200 x 200 cells of 5 m resolution each, and therefore represented 100 hectares, over 100 years, to allow the simulated environment to display a recognizable evolution trend.
-Each simulation was initiated with a 90% vegetation grid coverage and a sediment bed thickness between 1.0 m and 1.5 m in height depending on the cell.
-Each vegetated cell began at a randomly determined height between 0 m and the maximum height for that type of vegetation (1 m for grass, 1.5 m for shrub and 6 m for trees).
-The first components tested were the sediment balance stress applied on vegetation by sand burial and the vegetation recolonization.
-The sediment balance stress is a probability of survival, for each vegetation type, determined as a function of the amount of sediment accumulation/erosion occurring on the cell housing the vegetation.
-The functions of sediment balance stress were parameterized to represent pioneer grasses like Stipagrostis amabalis and marram grass (Ammophila), woody shrubs like Rhigozum trichotomum and trees of the Acacia species, taking inspiration from the DECAL model (Mayaud et al., 2017a; Nield and Baas, 2008; Yan and Baas, 2017).
+To assess the applicability of the new ViSTA GrAM model, six groups of scenarios were created to compare the model response to variations in its major components, with results published in peer-reviewed literature.
+The scenarios all took place on a grid of $200 \times 200$ cells of 5 m resolution each and therefore represented 100 ha, over 100 years, to allow the simulated environment to display a recognizable evolution trend.
+Each simulation was initiated with 90 % vegetation grid coverage and a sediment bed thickness between 1.0 and 1.5 m in height depending on the cell.
+Each vegetated cell began at a randomly determined height between 0 m and the maximum height for that type of vegetation (1 m for grass, 1.5 m for shrubs, and 6 m for trees).
+The first components tested were the sediment balance stress applied to vegetation by sand burial and vegetation recolonization.
+The sediment balance stress is a probability of survival for each vegetation type determined as a function of the amount of sediment accumulation and/or erosion occurring on the vegetated cell.
+The functions of sediment balance stress were parameterized to represent pioneer grasses like Stipagrostis amabalis and marram grass (Ammophila), woody shrubs like Rhigozum trichotomum, and trees of the Acacia species, taking inspiration from the DECAL model (Mayaud et al., 2017a; Nield and Baas, 2008; Yan and Baas, 2017).
 The vegetation recolonization process allowed vegetation to re-establish itself onto bare cells at the end of each vegetation update.
-The vegetation type recolonizing a cell was either determined dynamically and influenced by current vegetation proportions or it was non-dynamic and determined by static probabilities, meaning the initial proportion of each vegetation type.
-The initial distribution of the vegetation's type was 80% of grass, 10% of shrub and 10% of tree for the FD, SDa1, SDb and ND simulations, but 85% of grass, 10% of shrub and 5% of tree for the SDa2 and SDa3 simulations.
-The combination of sediment balance stress and the vegetation recolonization dynamics was used to create a matrix of four different types of simulations ranging from fully dynamic to non-dynamic (Table 1).
-A fully dynamic simulation (FD) represented an environment where a sediment balance stress was applied to the vegetation recolonization is dynamic, while a non-dynamic simulation (ND) represented neither of these processes.
-The semi-dynamic simulations were used to assess either a dynamic vegetation recolonization (SDa) or a sediment balance stress applied to the vegetation (SDb).
+The vegetation type recolonizing a cell was either determined dynamically and influenced by current vegetation proportions or it was non-dynamic and determined by static probabilities at the initial proportion of each vegetation type.
+The initial distribution of the vegetation type was 80% grass, 10% shrubs, and 10 % trees for the FD, SDa1, SDb, and ND simulations, but it was 85 % grass, 10 % shrubs, and 5 % trees for the SDa2 and SDa3 simulations.
+The combination of sediment balance stress and vegetation recolonization dynamics was used to create a matrix of four different types of simulations ranging from fully dynamic to non-dynamic (Table 1).